 Verragio D-101S Shared-Prong Split Claw Diamond Ring – WhiteFlash.com

 If you are looking for a one-of-a-kind diamond ring, this Verragio ring from White Flash will knock your socks off.
 Both yellow gold and white gold versions are exquisitely detailed.
-However, on a closer look, both exudes different vibes.
+However, on a closer look, both exude different vibes.

 We’ve covered a lot of ground in this article and I’m glad that you made it to the end.

-To summarize, you have learnt the differences between white gold and yellow gold as well as some guidelines to help you choose between them.
+To summarize, you have learned the differences between white gold and yellow gold as well as some guidelines to help you choose between them.
 You had also seen some beautiful ring designs made from both types of metals.